Chuska Mountains: Reservation

-Later it was renamed Washington Pass, after Colonel John M. Washington, who commanded a military expedition against the Navajo.
+After the United States had taken control of New Mexico from the Mexican Army, it was renamed Washington Pass, after Colonel John M. Washington, who commanded a military expedition against the Navajo.
 Narbona was a Navajo headman killed in an encounter with Washington's troops in 1849.

 Geology

 The Chuska Mountains and the Defiance Uplift immediately to the southwest form one of the prominent uplifted highlands of the Colorado Plateau.
 The uplifted region is separated from the San Juan Basin to the east by the Defiance and associated monoclines.
 Relative uplift, basin subsidence, and monocline formation began in the early stages of the Laramide orogeny about 75 to 80 million years ago.
 Although the Chuska Mountains can be considered part of the Defiance Uplift, they stand higher.
 They are capped by an erosional remnant of Chuska Sandstone, a unit locally more than 500 meters thick.
 The flat-lying Chuska Sandstone rests unconformably on Mesozoic rocks deformed in the Defiance monocline.
 Biotite in layers of altered volcanic ash within the Chuska Sandstone has yielded radiometric ages of 35 and 33 million years by argon-argon dating.
 The Chuska Sandstone is formed of sand dune deposits, and it appears to be a remnant of a huge Oligocene sand sea, the Chuska erg.
 The erg hypothesis is consistent with major exhumation of the central Colorado Plateau in the late Oligocene and early Miocene (e.g., from about 26 to 16 million years ago).
 If so, then major uplift of the central Colorado Plateau may postdate the Laramide orogeny.

 Minette of the Navajo Volcanic Field intruded and was extruded through the Chuska Sandstone.
-Minette makes up the two highest points, Roof Butte and Matthews Peak.
+Minette makes up the two highest points: Roof Butte and Matthews Peak.
 A maar complex, containing pyroclastic and extrusive minette, is exposed along New Mexico Highway 134 in Narbona Pass (Brand et al., 2008).
 Argon-argon dating of four minette samples at Narbona Pass yielded consistent ages of 25 million years.
 Very little oil has been produced in Arizona, and much of that production has come from a minette sill, the reservoir rock of the Dineh-bi-Keyah field in the northwestern Chuska Mountains near Roof Butte.
 The sill is intruded into lower Pennsylvanian sedimentary rocks.
 The producing rock is both porous and fractured, and it is characterized by large poikilitic sanidine grains with inclusions of diopsidic augite and biotite: potassium-argon dating of the biotite yielded 25.7 million years.
 This pulse of magmatism at about 25 million years may have been accompanied by uplift of the Defiance-Chuska high in addition to the uplift during the Laramide orogeny.

 Helium-rich gas has been extracted from Devonian strata in the Dineh-bi-Keyah field.
 Additional economic resources have included uranium, mined from some of the Mesozoic strata, particularly from the Morrison Formation in the Lukachukai Mountains at the northwest end of the Chuska Mountains.